-Whilst having the right kit is essential for any good angler, some would say the most important element is the clothing that they wear.
+Whilst having the right kit is essential for any good angler, some would say the most important element alongside your carp fishing rods is the clothing that you wear.
 There is a reason that people have a traditional image of a fisherman in a woollen sweater, waxed raincoat and wellington boots, despite there being no actual uniform.
 Fishing clothing needs to be comfortable, waterproof and warm enough to offer protection against the elements during your time at the water's edge.

 In the past, fishermen wore wool because the natural lanolin that is found in the fibres provides water resistance, making it easier to stay warm and dry in bad weather.
-Today, we have more options, with man-made fibres providing similar protection.
+Today, we have more options, with man-made fibres providing similar protection as well as a carp bivvy for extra protection from the elements.

 Close fitted sweaters and t-shirts are also essential so that you can move around with ease and have a full range of mobility.
 Fox have a range of sporty sweatshirts and hoodies that offer a very close yet flexible fit, making it easier for the wearer to move about freely.
 A close fit also holds your body heat to you, making you warmer in the winter, but with breathable fabrics for warmer days; think, lots of light layers.